aykutfarsak/simplefacebook/readme.md

+WARNING - This project is out of date and not maintained.
+Check out [Facebook Official SDK for PHP](https://github.com/facebook/facebook-php-sdk-v4)

 Simple Facebook PHP SDK Wrapper
 ==========================
 It is a wrapper for Facebook PHP SDK.
 You can easily write Facebook canvas or tab applications with this useful library.